 661. Inorganic Chemistry.
 (3 or 4) Principles and reactions of inorganic chemistry.
-C--CHM 641
+C-CHM 641 chemistry.

-666. Chemistry and Physics of Solid State Materials.
-(3) Describes basic principles of solid state chemistry.
 Focuses on the design, synthesis, structure, chemical, and physical properties and the application of solid state materials.
 The relationships between electronic structure, chemical bonding, and crystal structure are developed.
 Case studies are drawn from materials for energy generation and storage, e.g. batteries and fuel cells, and from emerging technologies, e.g., nano- and biomaterials.